Mahad-Zubair/PVP--PONG/README.md

-# PVP--PONG
-A simple pong game where two players can play against each other.
+## Fun README.md for PONG Game

+Welcome to a classic game of PONG! 🏓

+### Description
-This project showcases a simple yet engaging Pong game, where two players control paddles to hit a ball back and forth.
+This Python program uses the Pygame library to create a simple PONG game where two players control paddles to hit a ball back and forth.
-The game features score tracking, collision detection, and a winning condition set at a defined score threshold.

-Features:
-Paddle Control: Players can independently move their paddles up or down to hit the ball.
+### Features
+- Adjustable game window size (WIDTH, HEIGHT)
+- Customizable paddle and ball properties
+- Win score set to 10
+- Dotted line in the center of the screen

-Score Tracking: Scores for both players are displayed on the screen.
+- Score display for both players

-Collision Detection: Handles ball collisions with paddles and the game screen edges.
+- Collision detection for paddles and ball

-Winning Condition: The game concludes when one player reaches the specified winning score.

-Game Reset: Upon reaching the winning score, the game resets for a new round.
+- Player movement using keyboard controls

+### How to Play
+- Player 1 (Left): Use 'W' to move up and 'S' to move down
+- Player 2 (Right): Use 'UP' arrow key to move up and 'DOWN' arrow key to move down

+### Rules
+- The ball must not touch the top or bottom of the screen
+- Score a point when the ball passes the opponent's paddle
+- The first player to reach the set win score wins the game

+### Getting Started
+1. Make sure you have Python and Pygame installed
+2. Run the script and enjoy the game!

+### Have Fun!
+Feel free to modify the code, add new features, or challenge your friends to a game of PONG.
+Let the fun begin! 🎮

+### Credits
+This game was created using Python and Pygame.
+Have a great time playing! 😄